zzhangjii/learning-library/LabGuide200.md

 - Create and Deploy to a Kubernetes Cluster
   - Set Up Oracle Cloud infrastructure
   - Provision Kubernetes Using the OCI Console
-  - Configure and Run Wercker Deployment Pipelines
-  - Deploy and Test the Product Catalog Application

 ## Required Artifacts